n3dst4/fizzbuzz-cli/README.markdown

 ![Travis status](https://travis-ci.org/n3dst4/fizzbuzz-cli.svg)

-Finally!
-An implementation of the problem known for centuries to mathematicians as "FizzBuzz".
+Finally, a modular, tested, functional solution to the problem known for centuries to mathematicians as &quot;FizzBuzz&quot;

 ## Usage